SAP/alert-notification-node-client/docs/configuration-api/condition.md

 ## Description

-Condition is an entity which defines a condition in the context of the Alert Notification which must be met in order for some Action to be triggered
+Condition is an entity which defines a condition in the context of the Alert Notification service which must be met in order for some Action to be triggered

 ## Properties